State rests case at Smollett trial after star witnesses

 CHICAGO (AP) — The state rested its case at Jussie Smollett’s trial Thursday after key testimony from two brothers who said the former “Empire” actor plotted a racist and anti-gay attack on himself in downtown Chicago and paid them to carry it out.

-After a three-day presentation of evidence, special prosecutor Dan Webb told the presiding judge Thursday evening that the prosecution was finished.
-The defense began its case immediately, calling Brandon Moore, Smollett’s music manager at the time.
+After a three-day presentation of evidence, special prosecutor Dan Webb told the presiding judge Thursday evening that the prosecution was done.
+The defense began its case immediately, calling, among others, an emergency room physician who saw Smollett after the purported attack.

+Judge James Linn told jurors there would be no testimony Friday, saying he expected they would begin deliberations no later than Tuesday.

+The physician, Dr. Robert Turelli, testified he treated Smollett after he went to a hospital early on Jan.
+29, 2019, telling Turelli he’d been attacked, punched and kicked.
+Turelli said Smollett had some bruises and scratches but no serious injuries.

-Earlier in the day, Smollett’s lawyer worked to discredit the brothers’ accounts, suggesting they attacked Smollett because they didn’t like him, and tried to get him to pay them each $1 million not to testify that he staged the assault.
+Before the state rested Thursday, Smollett’s lawyer worked to discredit the brothers’ accounts, suggesting they attacked Smollett because they didn’t like him, and tried to get him to pay them each $1 million not to testify that he staged the assault.

 Defense attorney Shay Allen suggested the brothers were motivated to accuse Smollett of staging the hoax because they disliked the performer — who is gay and Black — and then saw an opportunity to make money.